 As you read on you will understand why I felt the need to write this post and address this subject.

 There is much written about Empaths and narcissists and the toxic relationships that can result from these encounters.
-But I have had comments on my site (which I don’t publish if they are overly negative or attacking) comparing Empaths to narcissists and this is why I would like to address this subject.
+But I have had many comments on my site (which I don’t publish if they are overly negative or attacking) comparing Empaths to narcissists and this is why I would like to address the, subject.

 Narcissism is defined as a psychological condition characterized by self-preoccupation and incredibly high self-esteem with a distinct lack of empathy.

 The origin of narcissism stems from the myth of Narcissus, the youth from ancient Greece who fell in love with his own reflection in the water, only to drown in the process.

 Narcissists see themselves as more important and deserving than others and have an air of outright grandiosity.
 They have big egos which they expect others to pander to.
 They pay special attention to their appearance, often wearing expensive designer clothes and are constantly polishing and refining their appearance.
 A narcissist will not be able to pass any mirror without taking a look.